-- Go to Bondi Beach.
-Go on the Bondi to Bronte coastal walk.
+- Go to Bondi Beach and do the Bondi to Bronte coastal walk.

 - Catch the Ferry to Manly and spend an enjoyable day there.

-Fly to the town of Alice Springs in the middle of Australia, better known as the Outback.
+Fly to the town of Alice Springs in the middle of Australia — the Outback.

 Hire a 4-wheel drive.
-In the morning, visit a few Art Galleries and then drive to Uluru.
-The drive will take about 5 hours to get there.
+Visit a few Art Galleries in the morning and then drive to Uluru.
+The road trip there will take you about 5 hours to get there.
 I couldn’t believe it either.

 - Walk around Uluru.

 - On the second day, visit Kata Tjuta.
 Visit the Valley of the Winds and walk to the spectacular scenic lookout.
 When I visited, the place lived up to its name.
-The weather seemed perfect, and no way did I ever expect any wind.
-Gale force winds soon greeted me.
+The weather seemed perfect, and I never expected any wind in the area.
+However, gale-force winds soon greeted me.
 It’s incredible!